 BTR vs BTS: Funding Strategies for Maximum ROI

-A build-to-rent development model (BTR) and a build-to-sell development model (BTS) dominate conversations within the UK property market today.
+A build-to-rent development model (BTR) and a build-to-sell development model (BTS) dominate conversations within the UK property market, influenced by policy direction from HM Treasury and interest rate decisions from the Bank of England.

-Both have high profit potential, but their funding structures are completely different.
+Both offer strong profit potential, but their funding structures differ significantly.

-Here, Tapton Capital breaks down the key differences between BTR and BTS, explains how funding works for each model, and shows how the right finance structure can maximise ROI.
+Tapton Capital explains the key differences between BTR and BTS, how funding works for each model, and how the right structure can maximise ROI within the institutional investment market.

 What Is Build-to-Rent (BTR)?

-The purpose of build-to-rent developments is to generate long-term rental income for a single landlord, fund, or investment group.
+Build-to-rent developments are designed to generate long-term rental income for a single landlord, fund, or investment group, attracting institutional investors such as those advised by Savills and JLL.

 Key Features: